 8 COMMON CHALLENGES OF THE LABOUR MARKET

+One of the very common challenge of the labour market is that demand for labour is lower than the supply.
 In every economy, the labour market functions with demand and supply of labour.
 In a situation where the demand for labour is lower than the supply of labour, unemployment abounds.
 Over the years, this has been the challenge of many countries.

 Using Nigeria as a case study, every year, millions of graduates are pushed into the labour market.
-Being that the demand for labour is way lower than the supply, the number of unemployed keeps skyrocketing and this is not a good development in an economy.
+Being that the demand for labour is way lower than the supply, the number of the unemployed keeps skyrocketing and this is not a good development in an economy.

 The solution to combating this common challenge is to set up more industries or empower the teeming populace on self-employment.

+Another common challenge is increased competition.
 There are too many unemployed in the labour market.
 This has left employers to compete to hire the best, while the workers compete for the best satisfying job.

 3. Poor Salary Offer

+With the current state of the world’s economy, it is expected that salaries will be increased for workers, but sadly, that is not the case.
+Poor salary offers is another common challenge in the labour market.
 In an economy where the number of unemployed is higher than the employed, business owners take advantage of this to offer very poor salaries/ wages, knowing that a greater proportion of people will accept such offers just to feed and meet financial responsibilities.

 Unfortunately, in most cases, what is offered is not enough to meet up financial responsibilities at the end of the month.